 - 1. Reading- A fundamental skill to improve all areas of English.
 We encourage parents to read daily with their children and record this in the planner. - 2.
 Spellings- Pupils are given new words each week and are asked to practise in readiness for their test the following week.
 Parents and carers will be able to see how their child performed by checking the completed tests when they are returned home.
 In Early Years, children are asked to focus on their High Frequency Words. - 3.
-Times tables- The building block for mathematical development.
-Children will come home with a test that they will be asked to practise and then the test taken will be sent home so that families can see how their child has performed in school. - 4.
-Basic number skills practise through either the Century website or the White Rose maths app.
+Basic number skills Pupils are given basic number skills to practise every week based on their year group's National Curriculum objectives.

-Phase Compulsory Homework expectations Early Years Reading a minimum of 3 times per week Tricky words or any High Frequency words the child needs support with will be sent home Optional Learning: White Rose maths app Handy hints sent home electronically fortnightly Key Stage One Year 1 Reading a minimum of 3 times per week Spellings: Year one children will be tested weekly with the new test being sent home a week in advance Optional Learning: White Rose maths app Year 2 Reading a minimum of 3 times per week Spellings: Year two children will be tested weekly with the new test being sent home a week in advance Times table tests- Test sent home to practise in advance, the actual test sent home for families to see how they got on Optional Learning: Putting spelling words into sentences Times Tables Rock Stars (TTRS) White Rose maths app Key Stage Two Year 3: Reading a minimum of 3 times per week Spellings placed into sentences.
-Children will be tested weekly with the test being sent home for families to see how they got on Times table tests- Test sent home to practise in advance, the actual test sent home for families to see how they got on Optional Learning: White Rose maths app Times Tables Rock Stars (TTRS)
+Phase Compulsory Homework expectations Early Years Reading a minimum of 3 times per week Tricky words or any High Frequency words the child needs support with will be sent home Optional Learning: White Rose maths app Handy hints sent home electronically fortnightly Key Stage One Year 1 Reading a minimum of 3 times per week Spellings: Year one children will be tested weekly with the new test being sent home a week in advance • Optional Learning: White Rose maths app, numbots Year 2 Reading a minimum of 3 times per week Spellings: Year two children will be tested weekly with the new test being sent home a week in advance Basic mathematical skills- Test sent home to practise in advance, the actual test sent home for families to see how they got on

+Optional Learning:

+Putting spelling words into sentences

+Times Tables Rock Stars (TTRS)

+White Rose maths app/ numbots

+Key Stage Two

+Year 3:

+- Reading a minimum of 3 times per week - Spellings placed into sentences.
+Children will be tested weekly with the test being sent home for families to see how they got on - Basic mathematical skills- Test sent home to practise in advance, the actual test sent home for families to see how they got on

+Optional Learning: White Rose maths app Times Tables Rock Stars (TTRS)